eslint/rfcs/designs/2019-typescript-eslintrc-support/README.md

 In theory this will increase initial lint speeds, but it should only be by a few seconds, depending on config size, since TypeScript only compiles what it needs to, and it's rare to import core project files into eslint configuration.

+> Does this include TypeScript support for `parser`, `plugins`, or
+> `obj.configs.recommended` of eslint-plugin-foo?

+No, this RFC intentionally pertains only to the support of `.eslintrc.ts`.

+The reason for this is that the shipping of TypeScript source in packages means TypeScript has to be installed to consume the, regardless of if the project is using TypeScript.

+Instead, these files should be compiled, and shipped with their `.d.ts` definition file to allow usage in TypeScript.
+When using TypeScript, this is the same as consuming a TypeScript source file, so still allows for such sharables to be written in TypeScript.

 ## Related Discussions